 At the simplest level the journey towards a UX strategy includes:

-- Develop a tangible (often clickable) vision of the user experience that will deliver the business outcomes you are targeting.
-Share this with the wider business.
+- Develop an alpha release of the user experience that will deliver the business outcomes you are targeting.
+Share this with the wider business

 - Create the business case for investment in building this experience